 Then she passed.

 I was devastated.
-And if I’m honest, I also compartmentalized her death.
+And in my own way, I also compartmentalized her death.
 Not because I didn’t love her, but because sometimes that’s the only way you can keep moving without collapsing.
 Grief doesn’t always show up in dramatic waves, or slow motion rainfall.
 Sometimes it shows up as a quiet numbness, a delayed reaction, a drawer you keep shut because you’re not sure you can survive opening it yet.

 All of that shifted my documentary plans.
 Not in a way that abandoned the work — but in a way that changed the center of gravity.
 The “why” got heavier.
 The meaning got sharper.
 The urgency got quieter… but more real.